beingAadhi/schedular/README.md

 - Assuming to use Schedular provided by language since Java has a built-in Schedular.
 - Assuming we might Implement more Parser's, Executor's in the Future.
 - Assuming the system is not under heavy tasks, and the tasks are not resource-intensive.
 If required we increase the thread pool size.
+- Assuming Test cases are not provided for the sake of simplicity.
+But we can use JUnit if required.